StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 - **Safety**: Bash idioms often avoid common shell pitfalls such as word splitting, pathname expansion, unsafe parsing, and accidental reliance on external command behavior.
 - **Clarity**: Bash-native constructs make the script's intent easier to see.
 For example, `[[ ... ]]`, arrays, parameter expansion, and arithmetic contexts communicate what the script is doing more directly than workarounds built from external commands.
 - **Performance**: Built-ins, keywords, and expansions avoid unnecessary subprocesses, which is especially helpful inside loops or frequently called functions.
-- **Consistency**: Relying on Bash features gives scripts more predictable behavior on systems where Bash is the target shell, instead of depending on differences between external tools or POSIX-compatible fallbacks.
+- **Consistency**: Relying on Bash features gives scripts more predictable behavior on systems where Bash is the target shell, rather than depending on differences between external tools or POSIX-compatible fallbacks.
 - **Portability Tradeoff**: These patterns may not work in POSIX `sh`.
 Use them when the script is intentionally written for Bash, and use POSIX-compatible syntax only when `/bin/sh` portability is an explicit requirement.

 ///

 ## Conditional Tests

-Conditional tests are essential in any programming language, allowing decision-making based on evaluating expressions.
+Conditional tests are essential in any programming language because they allow decisions based on evaluated expressions.
 Bash provides several constructs for these tests, including `[ ... ]`, `[[ ... ]]`, and the `test` command.

 /// admonition | Guidelines
     type: info